jjoe64/jquery-mobile/README.md

 Main Modifies
 ==============
 * ListView - item creation hook: trigger itemApply event
-* stable fixed header/footer, no fade in/out effects
 * Selectmenu - change-event gets always triggered when a option was selected, not only if the value has been changed